 - Following your drill manufacturers instructions, start your drill.
 A speed of 2000 rpm is recommended with an absolute max of 2500 rpm

-- Keeping the polishing face flat against your glass, move the drill with a slow swaying action, ensuring that your keep the movement and avoid stopping in one place.
-It is IMPORTANT to ensure that you DO NOT keep the pad in contact with the glass for longer that 20 seconds at a time as if the glass gets to hot it can crack
+- Keeping the polishing face flat against your glass, move the drill with a slow swaying action, ensuring that you keep the movement and avoid stopping in one place.
+It is IMPORTANT to ensure that you DO NOT keep the pad in contact with the glass for longer than 20 seconds at a time as if the glass gets to hot it can crack

 - When the polishing compound dries out, stop your drill and wet the pad with water and repeat the process until the scratches on your windscreen or glass are completely removed